learn through suffering C language learn through suffering

 }

-The execution result will be the same as before.
+The result will be the same as before.

 str1 == str2;

-The specific reasons will become clear in the next chapter, but here is a brief explanation
+The specific reasons will become clear in the next chapter, but I'll briefly explain them here.

-In this example, we are comparing whether the arrays are exactly the same (use the same memory), and not whether they are
+In this case, we are comparing whether the arrays are exactly the same (using the same memory),

-This is because we are not comparing whether the contents of the arrays are the same.
+It's not comparing the contents of the arrays.

-To compare the contents of character arrays, all elements must be compared with a for statement.
+To compare the contents of a character array, you need to compare all elements using a for loop.

-The following program is an example of comparing whether the input string is DRAGONQUEST.
+The following program is an example of comparing an input string to DRAGONQUEST.

 #include <stdio.h>